 If you have trouble fitting everything necessary onto your desk you may need either a larger desk, or to employ some of the other home office storage solutions I'll discuss more below in Step 4 of the Home Office Organization Challenge.

-To the extent you've got lots of electronic office equipment be mindful of keeping your cords organized and untangled too.
-I'm personally a big fan of Command Strip products, since they hold well and are easy to install and later remove if needed, and they've got a cable organizer clips from this brand (shown in action in the picture to the left) that you can use, if needed.
+To the extent you've got lots of electronic office equipment on your desk be mindful of keeping your cords managed and untangled too.
+I'm personally a big fan of Command Strip products, since they hold well and are easy to install and later remove if needed, and they've got a cable organizer clips (shown in action in the picture to the left) that you can use, if needed.

 Next, after working on your desktop, clear out your desk drawers, removing clutter and re-organizing the home office supplies and equipment contained in them.
 (You can read the linked article for more details, plus see before and after photos from readers who've done this task.)

 As you know, many of these supplies (discussed in more detail below) are small, so I recommend getting some type of desk drawer organizer to keep everything compartmentalized and ready for use when needed.

 Finally, start to make a habit out of cleaning up your work space at the end of your work sessions, to keep your desk clear from now on.
 The extra couple of minutes of effort used to put away supplies, file documents, and otherwise right the space will go a long way to keeping clutter and disorganization at bay in your home office from now on.

 The next step in the Home Office Organization Challenge is to gather all of your home office supplies into one place, and declutter them, and then organize what you've got left.

 For people with school age children at home I suggest also gathering the school supplies together with the office supplies, since often these supplies overlap.